wendymunyasi/printf/README.md

 **15.**
 ---
-All the above options work well together.
+Ensure all the above options work well together.
 - - -

 ## Known Bugs